Kriz-hub/Holiday-Dialysis/README.md

 * Picture for dialysys center: https://www.dialysecentrumravenstein.nl/
 * Pictures of nurse and patient: https://thumbs.dreamstime.com
 * Picture of 2 working dialyse machines:  https://thumbs.dreamstime.com

-*
-The images are hosted on the platform [https://i.ibb.co](https://imgbb.com/).
+The images are hosted on the platform https://imgbb.com.
 The reason is that it was teached at "the 5 day challenge".
-Therefore I thought it was a customary practice to do that till my mentor made a remark about that.
+Therefore I thought it was a customary practice to do that way till my mentor made a remark about that.
 For now I leave them to imgbb, maybe in future projects I will decide to keep the pictures at Github.

 ## 14. Acknowledgements